martinResearch/PyIPOL/readme.md

 The goal of this project is to provide an easy-to-install set of python bindings around C++ implementations of image processing and computer vision algorithms from *Image Processing On Line* [IPOL](http://www.ipol.im/)

+The goal of the project in not to reimplement algorithm from IPOL in python or Cython, but only to create interfaces with minimal modification of the original C++ code.
+The C++ code is not stored in this repository but downloaded duing the installation and modifications on the C++ code are saved as patches.

 # Installation